 What Is Competitor Analysis?

-- Reveal actionable benchmarks for measuring your ups and downs
+- Reveal actionable benchmarks to evaluate your progress

-- Inform your overall marketing strategy, allowing you to maintain a competitive edge
+- Hone your marketing strategy to maintain a competitive edge

 How to Do a Competitor Analysis (Template Included)